The Interpreter Understands Your Meaning: End-to-end Spoken Language Understanding Aided by Speech Translation: Downstream Adaptation

-\textbf{Speech summarization} Speech summarization is distinct from previous tasks that the model first needs to capture the general meaning of the text, and then produce representations suitable for generation.
-Hence it can reuse the seq2seq model and be formulated as an extra “target language”.
-However, the produced output is still in English, which gives the ASR task an advantage.
-In the experiments, we observed that simply fine-tuning the model rapidly leads to overfitting, hence we perform joint-training only.
-As shown in Table~\ref{Tab:gigaword}, ASR shows benefits on the summarization task that the ST+ASR model consistently outperforms the ST one, while the ST one is still better than the ASR-only model, signifying the importance of the semantic understanding capability brought by ST pretraining.
-Similar to the cross-lingual IC case, we build a cascaded baseline that first transcribes the inputs with our ASR model, which introduces WER of 9.1\% and 8.9\% on \textit{dev} and \textit{test} respectively.
-Then we leverages an BART-based model fine-tuned on the full textual Gigaword with ROUGE-1/2/L 37.28/18.58/34.53 to produce the summaries.
-When applied to the relatively simple utterances in Spoken Gigaword, it reaches a higher performance on \textit{dev}, which suggests the challenges for E2E systems in our new benchmark, though our E2E approach is still able to reach a quite small gap, and to achieve better results on \textit{test}.
+\paragraph{Speech summarization} We report the results compared between different auxiliary tasks as in Table~\ref{Tab:gigaword} using the ROUGE-1/2/L metrics \cite{rouge_metric}.
+In the experiments, we observed that simply fine-tuning the model rapidly leads to overfitting, hence we perform joint-training only, and use a special target embedding to indicate the summarization task.
+ASR is helpful on the summarization task as the ST+ASR model consistently outperforms the ST one, while the ST one is still better than the ASR-only model, signifying the importance of the semantic understanding capability brought by ST pretraining.
+In addition, we compare with a cascaded baseline that first transcribes the inputs with our ASR model, which introduces WER of 9.1\% and 8.9\% on \textit{dev} and \textit{test} respectively.
+Then we leverage a BART-based model fine-tuned on the full textual Gigaword with ROUGE-1/2/L=37.28/18.58/34.53 to produce the summaries.
+When applied to the relatively simple utterances in Spoken Gigaword, it reaches a higher performance on \textit{dev}, which suggests the challenges for E2E systems in our benchmark, though the gap is narrow compared to our E2E approach with ST+ASR pretraining, and on the noisier \textit{test} set our E2E models consistently get much better results.